-- For this level, the supervisor functions more as a resource person/advisor. - Both parties are also required to meet, negotiate, and complete and sign the Supervisor-Intern Contract.
-This document will give the broad parameters of the responsibilities of the intern and the supervisor. - Assigned duties within the programme of the organization are optional, as the intern's main focus will be the specific projects. - The supervisor should be available to the student to give advice or insight, as needed. - At the end of each semester, the completed Supervisor's Evaluation Form should be submitted to the Vice President, Student Affairs or the designated individual.
+- For this level, the supervisor functions as a resource person/advisor in this relationship. - Both parties are also required to meet, negotiate, and complete and sign the Supervisor-Intern contract.
+This document will give the broad parameters of the responsibilities of the intern and the supervisor. - Assigned duties within the programme of the organization is optional, as the intern's main focus will be the specific projects. - At the end of each semester, the completed Supervisor's Evaluation Form should be submitted to the Vice President, Student Affairs or the designated individual.

-INTERN'S ROLE

-(Diploma or Bachelor Level 1)
+INTERN'S ROLE (Diploma or Bachelor Level 1)

-- It is the intern's responsibility to seek a meeting with the supervisor and together complete the Statement of Agreement.
+- a.
+It is the intern's responsibility to seek a meeting with the Supervisor and together complete the Statement of Agreement.
 Pay attention that the areas assigned provide ample opportunity to meet the specific objectives and your goals.
-One copy should be kept by the supervisor, one by the intern and one submitted to the Vice President, Student Affairs or designated individual, no later than one (1) month after commencing the internship. - At the end of each quarter, submit to the Vice President, Student Affairs, or designated representative, a two (2) to three (3) page journal report of your internship (a total of four [4]).
-Do so by addressing the relevant questions in the Internship Quarterly Journal Template. - Keep a record of your experiences and affiliations, also ensuring that your goals and objectives are being met. - Maintain a level of professionalism and ethics, and co-operate with the supervisor or church leadership by fulfilling agreed responsibilities. - Meet with the Vice President, Student Affairs or the designated individual at least three (3) times during the period to discuss the internship.
+One copy should be kept by the supervisor, one by the intern and one submitted to the Vice President, Student Affairs or designated individual, no later than one month after commencing the internship. - b.
+At the end of each quarter, submit to the Vice President, Student Affairs, or designated representative, a two (2) to three (3) page journal report of your internship (a total of four [4]).
+Do so by addressing the relevant questions in the Internship Quarterly Journal Template. - c.
+Keep a record of your experiences and affiliations, also ensuring that your goals and objectives are being met. - d.
+Maintain a level of professionalism and co-operate with the Supervisor or church leadership by fulfilling agreed responsibilities. - e.
+Meet with the Vice President, Student Affairs or the designated individual at least three (3) times during the period to discuss the internship.